Bcopeland64/Fake_Job_Descriptor/README.md

 - Enter a tech job description into the text area.
 - Click the "Analyze" button to process the description.
 - View the results displayed below the button, which indicate whether the job ad is likely genuine or fake, along with detailed explanations.

+### Explanation
+This README provides a structured overview covering:
+- A brief description of the project and its features.
+- Detailed setup instructions, including how to install Python, set up a virtual environment, install dependencies, and run the application.
+- Guidelines on how users can utilize the app.
+- Encouragement for community contributions including how to report issues and submit pull requests.
+- License information to inform users of their rights regarding the use and distribution of the software.

+Ensure to replace placeholders like the GitHub repository link `https://github.com/yourusername/tech-job-ad-authenticity-checker.git` with the actual URL to your project repository.
+This approach helps to make your project open and welcoming to potential users and contributors.